Biweekly Pay Calculator

 - •Budget on two paychecks — base your monthly expenses on two paychecks (not 2.17).
 This keeps you safe in the ten months with only two checks.

-- •Three-paycheck months — treat the third check as a bonus.
-Direct it toward savings, an emergency fund, or accelerated debt payments.
+- •Three-paycheck months — if your regular budget only relies on two checks, direct the unbudgeted third check toward savings, an emergency fund, or accelerated debt payments.

 - •Mortgage alignment — some homeowners make 26 half-mortgage payments biweekly instead of 12 full payments monthly, effectively making one extra full payment per year and reducing interest over the life of the loan.